Bauxite mining in the United States: History

 The American bauxite industry held world importance during World War I, and from 1914 through 1920, supplied more than half the world's bauxite.
 In 1914 and again in 1915, the US supplied 94 percent of the world's bauxite.

 Wartime aluminum demand for airplane construction during World War II caused bauxite production to jump more than 16-fold from 1939 to 1943.
 In 1943, US bauxite production peaked at 6.3 million tons, then fell back to 1.0 million tons in 1945.
 The US has supplied less than ten percent of world bauxite each year since 1956, and less than one percent each year since 1982.

 From 1889 through 2013, a total of 94 million metric tons of bauxite were mined in the US, about 90 percent of which came from central Arkansas.

 In 2013 the US mined 128,000 metric tons of bauxite.

 Deposits

 Bauxite forms by the weathering of aluminum-rich and silica-poor rocks in hot, humid, climates, at places with good drainage.
 Under the proper conditions, weathering disintegrates the aluminium silicate minerals, and dissolves and removes the silica, creating bauxite.
 The mined US bauxite deposits have all been in the southeastern United States.

 Arkansas

 About 90 percent of American-mined bauxite has come from deposits in central Arkansas.
 The Arkansas deposits were formed during the Eocene from weathering of intrusions of nepheline syenite, an aluminium-rich, silicate-poor, igneous rock.

-Bauxite is still mined in Arkansas, but has not been mined for aluminium metal production since 1981.
-Alcoa operates a processing plant near Benton, Arkansas, which produces used as a high-strength proppant in hydraulic fracturing of oil and gas wells.
+Bauxite is still mined in Arkansas, but has not been mined for aluminium production since 1981.
+Alcoa operates a processing plant near Benton, Arkansas, which produces a high-strength proppant used in hydraulic fracturing of oil and gas wells.
 The bauxite is mined by McGeorge Contractors.